ColoradoSchoolOfMines/coloradoschoolofmines.github.io/acm-officers/projects.rst

 due to everybody getting busy.
 This is ok!
 Just make sure that graduating students pass on their projects and confirm that continuing students want to continue their projects.

+As officers running project meetings, be less worried about the production of a final product and instead focus on people hanging out and working on the project - this is where the fun and learning happens!

 Meeting Food
 ------------